About Heather Close Community Mental Health Centre

 Listening and learning – how we designed our model of care

-We’ve been listening carefully to those we serve and their families and carers, as well as to our staff.
-We have also partnered with local community and voluntary organisations to help ensure our services reflect the needs and culture of our diverse borough - especially our local Black communities.
+Through extensive engagement and collaboration, we’ve been listening carefully to our service users and carers, our partners and our staff.
+We have also partnered with local community and voluntary organisations to help ensure our services reflect the needs and culture of our diverse borough, especially our local Black communities.

 1) Trusting relationships